remotesynth/certifiedfreshevents/content/speakers/michal-zielinski.md

 draft: false
 ---

 Aspiring software engineer with a passion for front-end and serverless solutions.
-Enjoys solving problems and I'm always eager to learn new skills.
+Enjoys solving problems and always eager to learn new skills.
 A technology enthusiast with love for both programming and human languages.
 Privately loves hiking and brewing coffee.